-The Astrea V portfolio is diversified across 38 quality As of 31 December 2020, the portfolio comprised of PE funds, managed by 32 well-established GPs.
-67% balance to funds in Europe and Asia.
-Buyout funds, 31 December 2019. which have the strongest historical performance among PE strategies, comprise 78% of the portfolio as at 31 March 2021.
+The Astrea V portfolio is diversified across 38 quality PE funds, managed by 32 well-established GPs.
+67% of the portfolio exposure is to U.S. funds, with the balance to funds in Europe and Asia.
+Buyout funds, which have the strongest historical performance among PE strategies, comprise 78% of the portfolio as at 31 March 2021.